apokryphus/advanced-combat-system/README.md

    - 1 if the player is between 66% and 33% health.

  ## Ice Titans

-Nine ice titans roam the Skellige Islands.
+- Nine ice titans roam the Skellige Islands.

+ ## Drowners, Scurvers, Rotfiends
+- Drowners, Scurvers, Rotfiends, and their variants are capable of launching tentacle attacks.
+Knocks the player down upon contact.

+ ## Nekker Guardian
+- While in combat with 3 or more nekkers, the nekker guardian will be summoned into battle.
+- Nekker guardians take reduced damage, and periodically drains its own health to heal nearby nekkers.

 <div align="right">